JMitchTech/wizardwerks-homelab/README.md

 ## Documentation

 Full technical documentation is included in this repository — covering every VM, every service, every configuration decision, and every command.
-Written to the standard of a real enterprise IT runbook.
+Written to real world enterprise standards.

 📄 [`Wizardwerks_TechDoc_v3.pdf`](Wizardwerks_TechDoc_v3.pdf)

+Also for a complete rundown plus visual context, you may view the [`Wizardwerks_VisualRunbook.pdf`](Wizardwerks_VisualRunbook.pdf)

 ---